 The movie depicts both real-life guns and make-believe badass alien guns.
 In the real-life gun department, we have the antagonist Koobus’ Vektor R6 trademark weapon, a compact version of the R5 with an 11-inch barrel that he uses with extreme proficiency.
 The alien weaponry is particularly awesome with weapons that shoot some kind of lightning that vaporizes people and sort of a force beam weapon that seems to slam people as if they were hit by a locomotive.

-Especially noteworthy is the alien bio-suit called the Mech Prawn that is armed with a wide variety of tools and weapons, such as a machine gun, rocket launchers, and a metal spike that drives into the enemy and sends a charge through them that causes them to explode.
+Especially noteworthy is the alien bio-suit called the Mech Prawn which is armed with a wide variety of tools and weapons, such as a machine gun, rocket launchers, and a metal spike that drives into the enemy and sends a charge through them that causes them to explode.
 It all has some kind of super-magnet that attracts bullets and flings them back at such velocity to kill the shooters.

 2/25.
 John Wick